U.S. team capsizes in America’s Cup challenger series

 None of the crew was injured and all were recovered safely.

-The New York Yacht Club-backed team tweeted “awful end to what was looking like a great race for Patriot.
-We have confirmed that all crew are safe.”
+In a statement American Magic said all team members on board where quickly accounted for by the team’s on-the-water safety personnel and declared safe.

+“American Magic is sincerely thankful for all of the assistance rendered to the team following today’s incident.”

-A new race immediately began to save Patriot from sinking, one in which rival teams offered their assistance.
-Inflatable bags were attached to keep the yacht on the surface and it was eventually lifted upright, off its side, to allow sails to be lowered and removed.
+During an hours-long salvage operation inflatable bags or buoys were used to keep the yacht on the surface and it was eventually lifted upright to allow sails to be lowered and removed.
+At first the wind dropped and the sea state improved to aid salvage efforts.

-Efforts to save the high-tech yacht were touch and go at first.
-In race mode, the boat weighs around 6.5 tons but its 75-foot long hull was flooded with water.
-It seems likely its computer and other systems were severely damaged.
+The sails later were raised again as Patriot seemed to settle, its decks awash.

-The American team has four days to repair the race before the next round of racing begins on Friday.
+If the yacht can be saved, American Magic has four days to repair Patriot before the next round of racing begins on Friday or could choose to race its first generation race boat, a risky step which would likely place it at a disadvantage against its rivals.

+Sunday’s incident was not the first time an American team has had a dramatic setback during America’s Cup racing off Auckland.
+During the 1999-2000 series the New York Yacht Club-backed yacht Young America cracked open while leading a race in rough weather.
+Skipper Ed Baird ordered the crew to abandon ship and all were plucked to safety.
+The boat also was saved.

+In 1995 the Australian yacht OneAustralia sank rapidly in racing off San Diego.
+The semifinal race had just started when OneAustralia suffered a massive structural failure.

 Strong but shifting winds on Sunday produced the most dramatic racing of the series but nothing more dramatic than Patriot’s capsize which forced American Magic to retire from the second race of the day.
 Earlier Britain’s INEOS Team UK came from behind to beat Luna Rossa by 18 seconds for its fourth win in as many races.